adamwhitlock1/IpsumFun/README.md

-# ipsum-fun
+# IpsumFunApp

-> A Fun Lorem Ipsum Generator
+> Lorem Ipsum, but more fun

 ## Build Setup